 Dear mom, whose spouse is against homeschooling, I know how you feel.

-Then, I did these three things:
+So, instead, I did these three things:

 I Prayed.
 Hard.
 I prayed for her safety, I prayed for her teacher, I prayed for guidance as I went down this new path.
 I prayed that if it was God’s will that HE would change my husband’s mind and allow us to homeschool.
 I prayed that if it was God’s will that my kids go to public school, that He please give me peace.

 I Was Prepared.
 I continued teaching her to read before she went to school each day.
 I continued teaching the other kids in my home their ABC’s and 123’s.
-I continued subscribing to homeschool magazines, and reading blogs.
+I continued subscribing to homeschool magazines and reading blogs.
 I figured that even if I never homeschooled, it wouldn’t hurt to learn how to homeschool or teach certain subjects.
-I mean after all there is homework to do most nights right?
+I mean, after all, there is homework to do most nights right?

 Dear mom, I encourage you to do the same, pray, submit and be prepared.
 These things helped me, and they can help you too.

 Then after what seemed like forever, something happened that I will never forget, he changed his mind.
 No real explanation, a few things had happened at the school, but none that was earth-shattering.
 He just changed his mind.
 We have been homeschooling ever since.